UNICEF-AFRILEARN/documentation/docs/contributing.md

 # Contributing to Afrilearn

->First off, thank you for considering contributing to Afrilearn e-learning platform.
+First off, thank you for considering contributing to Afrilearn e-learning platform.
 It's people like you that make the Afrilearn e-learning platform such a great learning tool.
 We are glad to have you and we look forward to your exciting contributions here.

->Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
+Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

 Keep an open mind!
 Improving documentation, bug triaging, or writing tutorials are all examples of helpful contributions that mean less work for you.

-> The Afrilearn e-learning platform is an open source project and we love to receive contributions from our community — you!
+The Afrilearn e-learning platform is an open source project and we love to receive contributions from our community — you!
 There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into the Afrilearn e-learning platform itself.

 # Code of conduct

-> Responsibilities

-> Ensure cross-platform compatibility for every change that's accepted.
+Ensure cross-platform compatibility for every change that's accepted.
 Windows, Mac, Debian & Ubuntu Linux.

-> Create issues for any major changes and enhancements that you wish to make.
+Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.

-> Don't add any classes to the codebase unless absolutely needed.
+Don't add any classes to the codebase unless absolutely needed.
 Err on the side of using functions.

 > Keep feature versions as small as possible, preferably one new feature per version.